Tensor basic definition

 3D Stress tensor

-So far in our description it might be hard to see the need to call this a "tensor", why not just call it a matrix or multidimensional array of numbers?
-Well, when using the term "Tensor" the terminology indicates us how to interpret this object and what rules should apply (what operations are allowed).
-To be a bit more concrete: it's a difference somewhat similar to calling "3D vector" what we could simply describe as a "3x1 matrix".
-While a 3x1 matrix is just a generic array of numbers.
-It could represent temperatures in 3 different cities, the age of 3 persons for instance.
-When using the term "vector" we usually expect it to represent a direction in space.
-Likewise a "tensor" is a specific terminology used in the context of physics and continuum mechanics.
+Well, one reason is that when use the term "Tensor", the terminology indicates us how to interpret this object and what rules should apply (what operations are allowed).
+To be a bit more concrete: this difference is somewhat similar to calling "3D vector" what we could simply describe as a "3x1 matrix".
+While a 3x1 matrix is just a generic array of numbers (it could represent temperatures in 3 different cities), when using the term "vector" in the context of geometry we usually expect it to represent a direction in space.

 \[ T_{ij} = \begin{bmatrix} \vec X \\ \vec Y \\ \vec Z \\ \end{bmatrix} = \begin{bmatrix} X_x & X_y & X_z \\ Y_x & Y_y & Y_z \\ Z_x & Z_y & Z_z \\ \end{bmatrix} \]